webix-hub/docs/data/desktop/custom_x_axis.md

 ###Units

-The object properties set the first and the last unit for the scale as well as specify a step between neighbouring units.
+The object properties set the first and the last unit for the scale as well as specify a step between neighboring units.

 ~~~js
 units:{